hakonem/hakonem.github.io/README.md

 ## Projects
 ### TabulAI – A Trend Analysis Tool for Artificial Intelligence (AI)
 Bachelor project conducted in collaboration with SINTEF, conceived as a proof of concept (POC) within the larger enRichMyData[^1] initiative, and specifically under the InnoGraph[^2] business case.
-The project's goal was to develop an interactive web application to analyse and visualize trends in AI research.
-Data was cleaned and preprocessed using **Python**, then  **vectorization** and **similarity search** techniques were used to tag academic articles with the most relevant AI topics from a pre-prepared taxonomy.
-Dynamic visualizations were created using **Streamlit**.
+The project's goal was to develop an interactive web application to analyse and visualise trends in AI research.
+Data was cleaned and preprocessed using **Python**, then  **vectorisation** and **similarity search** techniques were used to tag academic articles with the most relevant AI topics from a pre-prepared taxonomy.
+Dynamic visualisations were created using **Streamlit**.
 TabulAI provides researchers, policymakers and investors with valuable insight into AI trends.

+**_Project poster created for OsloMet IT Expo 2024_**

 <img src="/docs/assets/img/TabulAI-IT-Expo-Poster - 1.png" width=700>